saksham-jain177/Data-Analysis/README.md

    - Analyze the distribution of cuisines offered by restaurants to determine popular and niche food choices.
    - Explore the menu items that receive the most attention and positive feedback from customers.

-5. Geographic Insights:
-   - Plot the geographic distribution of restaurants to understand their coverage and concentration in different areas.
-   - Analyze the correlation between restaurant locations and customer preferences.

-6. Customer Behavior Patterns:
-   - Identify peak order times, preferred delivery hours, and average order values to understand customer behavior.
-   - Explore whether customer preferences change based on factors such as weekdays, weekends, or holidays.

-By conducting this data analysis project, we can uncover valuable insights that can benefit both Swiggy and its restaurant partners.
-The findings can aid the restaurants and enhance overall business growth within the competitive food delivery market.

 # Project 2
 Project Name: GeeksforGeeks Data Analysis